 After her early life in wartime Croatia (and even here, she stresses love, not trauma), Miranda spent periods working in architecture in Milan, Rio de Janeiro, Paris, Mexico City, London, and New York before coming to live in Beijing in 2011—always exploring spiritual and physical landscapes, spreading her wings.

-Watch out for her chapter in the fine forthcoming collection
+Do read her chapter in the fine collection

 * * *